jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Headlong Charge**\
 Rhino “Sidestep” means that the defender stays where it is, but avoids Rhino just enough.
 The defender doesn’t count as moving.
 When an enemy front row character sidesteps, you’ll get to pick a new defender in their back row.
 If there aren’t any, the combat will end.
 Sorry Rhino!

+## Rocket
+Set: The MCU Battles\
+**I’m Gonna Need a Few Things**\
+Rocket’s **I’m Gonna Need a Few Things** power requires you to choose two cards with different names in your KO pile.
+If you don’t have two cards with two different names, his power will have no effect.

 ## Rogue
 Set: A-Force\